rizlasilver210/sudan-crowdsourcing-2023/readme.md

 ## Features

 -   Interactive map displaying healthcare facilities in Sudan
--   Filter options to narrow down the displayed facilities based on facility type
 -   Clickable markers to view detailed information about each facility
 -   Zoom and pan controls for easy navigation on the map